Christos-16/Python_Runner/README.md

 Contributions are welcome!
 If you'd like to contribute to this project, please follow the standard GitHub fork and pull request workflow.

 ## License
-Get comfortable and play as much as you want with our game.
+Get comfortable and play as much as you want with the game.
 Me and my partner https://github.com/HarisPol are looking forward to your feedback for improvement.